Gubbio, Italy: The Ultimate Travel Guide 2026

 CC BY-SA 2.0 / Luca Argalia

 The Temple of Valadier feels like something pulled from myth.
 Set inside a vast cavern of the Frasassi mountain system, its smooth travertine walls and perfect octagonal form rise in surreal contrast to the jagged limestone around it.
-It is one of the top attractions in Genga and often visited on walking tours of Genga’s natural and historic sites.
-Designed…
+Designed in 1828 by Giuseppe Valadier for Pope Leone XII, this “Refuge of Sinners” remains one of the must-see places for travellers…

 Location: Tempio del Valadier, Gola di Frasassi, Genga, Province of Ancona, Italy | Hours: The temple is outdoors and accessible during daylight hours. | Price: Free to access the temple area; separate tickets apply for Frasassi Cave tours. | Website | Distance: 31.3km